day8/re-frame/README.md

 Derived Data, flowing.
 Every step is acting like a pure function and turning data into new data.

-But, we don't have to bother ourselves with most of the pipeline.
+All well and good, and nice to know, but we don't have to bother ourselves with most of the pipeline.
 We just write the `components` part and Reagent/React will look after the rest.
-Back to the small picture ...
+So back we go to that part of the picture ...

 ## Subscribe